Japan – English Exchange

 Your Schedule at a Glance: (Minimum one-week commitment):

 Day 1, Sunday: Arrive at Tokyo Haneda Airport (HND) or Narita International Airport (NRT).
-You will take a bus to the Shinjuku Bus Terminal (12-30 USD) where you will be picked up and taken to your accommodations just outside of Otaki Village.
+You will travel independently from the airport and navigate by a bus to the Shinjuku Bus Terminal (12-30 USD) where you will be picked up and taken to your accommodations just outside of Otaki Village.

 Day 2, Monday: Volunteers will join a tour of the local area and participate in culture and Japanese language lessons on this day.